How to Make a Perfect World

 total value of any region, so no costs can be hidden.

-for the economy as a whole
+Better economy as a whole

 - Fair rents